-We believe that the design of our 2013 Compensation Program is best understood by evaluating it in the context of the business environment in which we have been operating since late 2008.
-Beginning in late 2008, large pharmaceutical and biotechnology companies undertook significant changes in their operations as they endeavored to improve the productivity of their drug development pipelines, and at the same time, streamline their infrastructures in order to improve efficiency and reduce operating costs.
-From 2009 and continuing into 2013, our clients' actions had an unfavorable impact on sales of our products and services, and resulting financial performance.
+We believe that the design of our 2014 Compensation Program is best understood by evaluating it in the context of the business environment in which we have been operating since the end of the previous decade.
+At that time, large pharmaceutical and biotechnology companies began to undertake significant changes in their operations as they endeavored to improve the productivity of their drug development pipelines, and at the same time, streamline their infrastructures in order to improve efficiency and reduce operating costs.
+Until recently, these actions had an unfavorable impact on sales of our products and services, and resulting financial performance.
 This was due to their measured research and development spending; delays in decisions and commitments; tight cost constraints and the resultant pressure on pricing, particularly in view of excess capacity in the contract research industry; and a focus on late-stage clinical testing.
-While these factors have continued to contribute to demand uncertainty and impact sales in 2013, there has been improvement in the operating environment because large biopharmaceutical companies have made progress in their efforts to increase operating efficiency and biotechnology companies benefited from an improved funding environment.